Obituary: Vincent, Everett Paul

 Everett was born on August 17, 1942, in Vincent, Ohio, and was the son of the late Lowell Dearll and Mary Ellen Cook Vincent.

-Everett was a shift supervisor working 31years for DuPont.
-He was on the board for 4H Wood County/West Virginia Interstate Fair, a little league baseball coach, Commissioner for the Tri-C football program, and Co-Owner of the Ohio Valley Speedway for 15 Years.
+Everett was a shift supervisor working 31 years for DuPont.
+He was on the board for 4H & Wood County Fair / West Virginia Interstate Fair, a little league baseball coach, Commissioner for the Tri-C football program, and Co-Owner of the Ohio Valley Speedway for 15 Years.
 He enjoyed raising cattle and his four pet donkeys.
 He was a U.S. Army Veteran.

-Everett is survived by his wife of 20 years Donna Mae Vanmeter Vincent, sons Steve P. Vincent and Scott (Erica) Vincent, of Parkersburg, grandchildren Seth Vincent, Tena Vincent, and Josie Vincent.
-Step-grandchildren Wayne (Amy) McPeek, Sara (Austin) Smith.
-Brothers and sisters, Gary Vincent, Dearll (Carol) Vincent, Dave (Charlotte) Vincent, Rose Allen, Sheila (Roy) Caplinger, Sue (Bob) Twyman, Lowell Vincent, Tim Vincent, John Vincent, and Lena Vincent and several nieces and nephews.
+Everett is survived by his wife of 20 years Donna Mae VanMeter Vincent, sons Steve Vincent and Scott (Erica) Vincent, of Parkersburg, grandchildren Seth Vincent, Jena Vincent, and Josie Vincent.
+Step-son Wayne (Amy) McPeek, step-grandchildren Ethan McPeek and Sara (Austin) Smith.
+Brothers and sisters, Gary Vincent, Dearll (Carol) Vincent, Dave (Charlotte) Vincent, Rose Allen, Sheila (Roy) Caplinger, Sue (Bob) Twyman, Lowell Vincent, Tim (Donna) Vincent, John (Sandy) Vincent, Joel (Jenny) Vincent, Lena Vincent, and several nieces and nephews.

 In addition to his parents, he was preceded in death by his first wife Sharon Sue Vincent, and stepmother Wilma Vincent.